 Legionnaires and posts are invited to collect personal anecdotes and local developments about the World War II generation, to mark the 75th anniversary of the end of the conflict.
 Include American Legion membership where applicable.

-Tell us how your post is celebrating the Legion's 100th anniversary from now through Veterans Day 2019.
+Tell us how your post is celebrating its history and anniversary.